wigging/kinetic-schemes/README.md

 Kinetic schemes from the references listed below have been included in this repository.
 Files for a particular scheme are named according to author and year of publication.
-For example, the scheme from the Di Blasi 1993 paper is plotted by the `blasi_1993.py` file.
+For example, the scheme from the Di Blasi 1993 paper is plotted by the file named `blasi_1993.py`.

 - Adjaye, 1993.
 Thesis Appendix F, pp 311-319.